jan-nie/dhbw-framgang/cleancode/clean-code.md

 <br />

 ## Implementation of clean code principles
-The following sections explain some of the principles of clean code that were considered in the project and can be found in the X1 and X2 classes.
+The following sections explain some of the principles of clean code that were considered in the project.
 By analyzing the code, it becomes clear how these principles were successfully applied to improve the readability, maintainability and quality of the code.
+In section ["Clean Code in our project"](#clean-code-in-our-project), we explained how we implemented the Clean Code principles in our project.
 <br />
 <br />